Cardiac Catheter Cryoablation

 - Fever or chills

-- Redness, swelling, pain, excess bleeding, or pus from where the catheter was inserted
+- Redness, swelling, pain, excess bleeding, or discharge from the insertion site

 - Nausea or vomiting